 The levels of sedation used include:

 During your visit, we can discuss these options with you and create your personalized treatment plan for a worry-free dental care experience.
-Contact Audubon Dental Group at 901-761-5232 to schedule a consultation.
+For more information on Comfort Dentistry call Audubon Dental Group at 901-761-5232 or make an appointment.